Manasvi-25/Manasvi-25/README.md

 ## 👋 Hi I'm Manasvi :)

-# ✨About me:
-Hi, I’m Manasvi, a Computer Science student at Stony Brook University with a passion for problem-solving, collaboration, and building technology that makes life better.
+ a Computer Science student at Stony Brook University with a passion for problem-solving, collaboration, and building technology that makes life better.

 I’m currently exploring software engineering, AI, and machine learning.
 As an AI/ML Fellow at Break Through Tech AI @ Cornell, I’m gaining hands-on experience working with real-world datasets and tools.
 I'm especially interested in building impactful projects--from accessibility tools and education tech to mental health apps and platforms for social good.
 If it helps people, improves systems, or lets me do the work I love while fitting my vibe, I want to build it.